 Moreover, a smart contract operates solely on objective facts.
 Hence, subjective judgments have no place here, making it a less flexible agreement method.

-How to Choose the Right Company for Your Smart Contracts Development?
+How to Choose the Right Company for Your Smart Contract?

 Now that you know some potential smart contract use cases and are confident that it’s something worth looking into for your company, it’s time to think about how to approach the smart contract development process.